A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 \subsection{Discrete Manifolds}

-The concept of discrete manifolds is made for computational purpose.
-In other words, we re-define a simplicial complex (or a cell complex) as a discrete manifold; this idea is for easily defining an algorithm.
-At any time, we can view a discrete manifold here as a simplicial complex that is a made from a decomposition of a manifold.
-And this simplicial complex only contains a finite number of simplices.
+The concept of discrete manifolds was created for computational purposes.
+In other words, we re-define a simplicial complex (or a cell complex) as a discrete manifold; We can view a discrete manifold as a simplicial complex that is made from the decomposition of a manifold.
+This simplicial complex only contains a finite number of simplices.

-Our definition of discrete space is a special case of PL space.
-So the definition of discrete manifolds is more strict.
-We have put the formal definition of discrete space and discrete manifolds in the appendix.
-Here we just present a brief description.
-By the observation, we can see that: a triangle is a cycle made by three edges and the three edges form a closed cycle.
-So we can say that a 2-simplex is formed by a closed 1-cell path (cycle).
-This cycle does not contain any other cycle.
-So it is called a minimal cycle.
-Intuitively, we can fill some material inside of the cycle to make a solid triangle.
-However, computationally, there is no need to do this; just remember that we are not going to split a triangle with adding a point or any other surgeries on a triangle.
+Our definition of discrete space is a special case of piecewise linear space, and the definition of discrete manifolds is more strict.
+Here, we present a brief description (the formal definition of discrete space and discrete manifolds can be found in the Appendix in this paper).
+We can see that a triangle is determined by three edges that form a closed cycle.
+We can say that a 2-simplex is formed by a closed 1-cell path (cycle).
+This cycle does not contain any other cycles and is called a minimal cycle.
+Intuitively, we can fill some materials inside the cycle to make a solid triangle.
+However, computationally, there is no need to do this (filling) since we are not going to split a triangle by adding a point or doing any other surgeries on a triangle in this paper.
 In any case, we can say that a 2-cell is determined by a minimal (closed path) cycle of 1-cells.

 In general, the boundary of a $k$-cell is a minimal closed $(k-1)$-cycle, and the $k$-cell is fully determined by its boundary, a minimal closed $(k-1)$-cycle.
-However, a minimal closed $(k-1)$-cycle might not be the boundary of a $k$-cell in general discrete space since it is dependent on whether the inner part of the cell is defined (included) in the complex or not.
+However, a minimal closed $(k-1)$-cycle might not be the boundary of a $k$-cell in general discrete space since it is dependent on whether the inner part of the cell is defined (included) in the complex.
 For instance, the inner cycle of a torus is a minimal cycle, but it is not the boundary of a 2-cell.
-(Note that we sometime simply say that a $k$-cell is a minimal $(k-1)$-cycle because their computational representations are the same.)
+(Note that we sometimes simplify by saying that a $k$-cell is a minimal $(k-1)$-cycle because their computational representations are the same.)

-We take it that a $1$-cycle is a closed simple path that is homeomorphic to a $1$-sphere.
-So a $(k-1)$-cycle is homeomorphic to a $(k-1)$-sphere.
+To repeat the above idea, we assume that a $1$-cycle is a closed simple path that is homeomorphic to a $1$-sphere.
+Further, a $(k-1)$-cycle is homeomorphic to a $(k-1)$-sphere.
 The boundary of a $k$-cell is a $(k-1)$-cycle.
-Note that, for the boundary of a $k$-cell, we require that such a homeomorphism is polynomial-time decidable.
+Note that the boundary of a $k$-cell requires homeomorphism to be decided in polynomial time.